 Now, add your self-assigned ratings together.
 You should have a number between 3 and 9.

-If your number is below 6, you will likely have more success with charge your clients a little less.
-While, if your number is above 6, you will be able to get by with higher rates.
+If your number is below 6, you will likely have more success in charge your clients a little less.
+While, if your number is above 6, you will be able to get by with higher PPC consultant rates.

 Know that these numbers can change as you grow your business, and it is not necessarily bad to be on the lower end of the scale.